Metadrop/drupal-fix-permissions-script/README.md

 The script is an example, you can customize it for your hosting needs.

-This repository also includes a sudoers file example to allow user to run the script using sudo.
+This repository also includes a sudoers file example to allow users to run the script using sudo.